1. Do you have the proper training?

 You’ve undoubtedly seen all the pictures floating around the web of torn callouses and bloody hands.
 Yuck.
 Some people will have you believe that this is an inevitable part of Kettlebell training and that’s just not true.
 Torn up hands do not make you more hardcore, they just mean something went wrong.
 I’ve been there, and it’s seriously sucks.

 The good news is, callouses can be protected and clients can enjoy Kettlebell training without trashing their hands.
-All it takes is a little proactivity and maintenance, which I wrote about in this post:
+All it takes is a little proactivity and maintenance.

 8. Teeny tiny bells are (next to) useless.